FomTarro/skeletom-net/src/projects/vts.heartrate.md

 ## Widget

 You can use the below heartrate display widget as a [Browser Source in OBS](https://obsproject.com/kb/browser-source), or as a [Web Item in VTube Studio](https://github.com/DenchiSoft/VTubeStudio/wiki/Web-Items).
-It displays your heartrate in real time, and the backing image does a pulsing animation at the corresponding speed.
+It prints your heartrate in real time, and the backing image does a pulsing animation at the corresponding speed.

 The widget will automatically attempt to connect to vts-heartrate when it loads, so if you open the widget before launching vts-heartrate, simply refresh the widget to connect.

-If you have changed your vts-heartrate API Server port, you can specify that to the widget via the `?port=...` query parameter in its URL.
+If you have changed your vts-heartrate API Server port, you can specify that to the widget via the `?port=...` query parameter of its URL.
 Otherwise, the default port value of `8214` will be assumed.

 <div class="resize-both drop-shadow" style="width: 100%; margin-bottom: 1em;">
     <iframe class="fill" src="../vts-heartrate/widget"></iframe>